How to Read in Each Line of a Json File Javascript

 // 1 parsedJsonData.frameworks.push('nest js') // two try { // 3 const frameworksData = JSON.stringify(parsedJsonData) // iv fs.writeFileSync('./testJsonFile.json', frameworksData, 'utf-8') } catch (error) { // 5 panel.log(`WRITE Mistake: ${error}`) }

-3. Same as the previous section.
+cake. - Same as the previous section.
 Before we write the data, we need to stringify it.

-5. This follows on from point 2, in the catch part of the try catch we grab any errors and then nosotros will print those to our console.
+we grab any errors and then nosotros will print those to our console.

-The original data in the testJsonFile.json looked like this:
+The original data in the testJsonFile.json

 { "frameworks": [ "express", "feathers js", "meteor", "koa" ] }